 The growth in emissions from the forestry industry reflects only energy and road transport emissions as air emissions accounts exclude emissions and removals from the land use and forestry sector including tree planting, harvesting, and land conversion (Eurostat, 2015).
 Under SEEA, carbon sequestration is recorded in ecosystem service accounts, and discussed in the timber section of this report, but not in the air emissions account which measures the flow of emissions from the economy to the environment not net emissions.

-Annual growth in GDP and emissions By industry 1990-2015 Annual growth in GDP 4 Transport and storage Services ex.
-0 transport Forestry ٥ Food and beverage Mining manufacturing Agriculture Electricity gas, waste Petroleum manufacturing services 0 -2 2 6 6 Л Annual growth in CO2e -1 э
+1990-2015 Annual growth in GDP 4 Transport and storage Services ex. transport Forestry Food and beverage Mining manufacturing Agriculture Electricity. gas, waste Petroleum manufacturing services

+Annual growth in GDP and emissions